MannLabs/PeptDeep-HLA/README.md

 - HLA1_IEDB.pt: the LSTM model trained with HLA1 sequeces from IEDB.
 This is the default pretrained model in peptdeep_hla.
 - HLA1_94.pt: the LSTM model trained with 94 allele types.

 [HLA1_transfer.ipynb](nbs/HLA1_transfer.ipynb).
-A simple example of transfer learning for sample-specific models.
+A simple example of transfer learning to train the sample-specific model.

 ## Spectral libraries

-After HLA peptides are predicted, we can then use [AlphaPeptDeep](https://github.com/mannlabs/alphapeptdeep) to predict spectral libraries for HLA DIA analysis.
+After HLA peptides are predicted, we can then use  these peptides to predict spectral libraries with[AlphaPeptDeep](https://github.com/mannlabs/alphapeptdeep) for HLA DIA analysis.

 ## Citations

 Wen-Feng Zeng, Xie-Xuan Zhou, Sander Willems, Constantin Ammar, Maria Wahle, Isabell Bludau, Eugenia Voytik, Maximillian T. Strauss, Matthias Mann.
 [BioRxiv](https://www.biorxiv.org/content/10.1101/2022.07.14.499992).